Modularity of preferential attachment graphs: Auxiliary lemmas

 \begin{lemma} [Freedman's inequality, \cite{Fr75}] Let $X_0, X_1, \ldots, X_n$ be a martingale with respect to a filtration $\mathcal{F}_0 \subseteq \mathcal{F}_1 \subseteq \ldots \subseteq \mathcal{F}_n$.
 Set $A_k = \max_{i \in [k]} (X_i - X_{i-1})$ and $W_k = \sum_{i=1}^{k} \var{X_i-X_{i-1}|\mathcal{F}_{i-1}}$.
 Then for every $\lambda>0$ and $W,A>0$ we have

 \end{lemma}

 Next, we present bounds for the values of $c_j$ and an upper bound for the function $\mu(\tilde{S})$, both introduced in Definition \ref{def:mu_delta_c}.
 These results will be referred to very often later on.
-They are derived with the use of Stirling's approximation.
+They are derived using Stirling's approximation.

-\begin{lemma} [Stirling's approximation, \cite{Ro55}] Let $n \in \mathbb{N}$.
+\begin{lemma}[Stirling's approximation, \cite{Ro55}] Let $n \in \mathbb{N}$.
 Then

 \end{lemma}

 \begin{lemma} For $j \geq 1$ let $c_j = \prod_{i=1}^{j}\frac{2i-1}{2i}$.
 Then

 \end{lemma} \begin{proof} By Stirling's approximation (Lemma \ref{lemma:Stirling}) we get